noripyt/django-cachalot/docs/quickstart.rst

   Always keep ``'django_migrations'`` in it, otherwise you may face some issues, especially during tests.
   Use a frozenset over other sequence types for a tiny performance boost.
+  Run ``./manage.py invalidate_cachalot`` after changing this setting.

 ``CACHALOT_QUERY_KEYGEN``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 :Default: ``'cachalot.utils.get_query_cache_key'``
 :Description: Python module path to the function that will be used to generate
-              the cache key of a SQL query
+              the cache key of a SQL query.
+              Run ``./manage.py invalidate_cachalot``
+              after changing this setting.

 ``CACHALOT_TABLE_KEYGEN``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 :Default: ``'cachalot.utils.get_table_cache_key'``
 :Description: Python module path to the function that will be used to generate
-              the cache key of a SQL table
+              the cache key of a SQL table.
+              Clear your cache after changing this setting (it’s not enough to use ``./manage.py invalidate_cachalot``).

 .. _Dynamic overriding: